Building Efficiency

 Homes

-Ordinance 2021-13 addresses four building-related CAP measures.
-The ordinance requires residential remodels to install certain energy efficiency upgrades as part of their projects.
-It also requires electrification of all new single-family homes and multi-family homes.
-The requirement for energy efficiency upgrades will apply to residential additions and alterations with a permit value of $50,000 or greater.
-These requirements are intended to lower carbon emissions, reduce resident’s energy bills, and improve indoor air quality.
+Ordinance Nos.
+2022-13 and 2022-14 address four building-related CAP measures.
+Ordinance No. 2022-13 requires certain residential remodels to install energy efficiency upgrades as part of their projects.
+Ordinance 2022-14 requires electrification of all new single-family homes and multi-family homes.
+The requirements are intended to lower carbon emissions, reduce residents’ energy bills, and improve indoor air quality.
+The CAP goals for residential buildings will be achieved if approximately 250 homes undergo energy efficiency retrofits and 1,200 homes are electrified by 2030.

 BE-2: Require Decarbonization of New Residential Buildings

-Ordinance 2021-13 requires all new residential buildings in Encinitas to be all-electric unless an exception applies.
+Ordinance 2022-14 requires all new residential buildings constructed in Encinitas to be all-electric, including single family homes and multi-family homes (CAP Measure BE-2.)
 An all-electric building is defined as having no natural gas or propane plumbing, no gas meter connection, and only using electricity as the source of energy for space and water heating, cooking appliances, and clothes drying appliances.
 If applicable, an all-electric building may include solar-thermal pool heating.
 These requirements are intended to lower GHG emissions, reduce resident’s energy bills, and improve indoor and outdoor air quality.
-The GHG reduction target for this measure will be achieved if 1,200 low-rise residential units are electrified by 2030.
-Tracking progress toward this target began in August of 2022.
+The GHG reduction target for this measure will be achieved if 1,200 homes are electrified by 2030.

 Electric stove top.